yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

    $ ls <interface> [<dev[:partition]> [directory]]

-MMC supported bootmodes
+MMC supported boot modes
 ========================

-The K3 based processors support and recommends using *eMMC boot* from Boot0/1.
-For complete information on the MMC bootmodes supported by ROM, please refer to the device specific TRM,
+The K3 based processors support and recommends using *eMMC boot* from Boot0 or Boot1.
+For complete information on the MMC boot modes supported by ROM, refer to the device specific TRM,
 under: :file:`Initialization/Boot Mode Pins`.
-ROM supports the following two MMC bootmodes:
+ROM supports the following two MMC boot modes:

 **eMMC boot**

-   This bootmode is a special bootmode specific to eMMC device.
-In this bootmode, ROM cannot boot from SD and can only boot from Boot0 or Boot1 in eMMC.
-Please go :ref:`here <how-to-emmc-boot>` for a step-by-step guide to boot with this bootmode.
+   This boot mode is a special boot mode specific to eMMC device.
+In this boot mode, ROM cannot boot from SD and can only boot from Boot0 or Boot1 in eMMC.
+Go :ref:`here <how-to-emmc-boot>` for a step-by-step guide to boot with this boot mode.

 **MMCSD boot**

-   This bootmode allows to boot from either eMMC or SD device.
-With this bootmode, ROM can only boot from SD card or UDA in eMMC.
-ROM allows to boot in RAW or FS mode, FS mode being the recommended option and hence will have a subsequent guide to boot using this mode.
-Configuration for selecting MMC device and RAW/FS mode, is done with bootmode pins, please refer to TRM for this setup.
-To boot from eMMC UDA in FS mode, please go :ref:`here <how-to-mmcsd-boot-from-emmc-uda>`.
+   This boot mode allows to boot from either eMMC or SD device.
+With this boot mode, ROM can only boot from SD card or UDA in eMMC.
+ROM allows to boot in raw or filesystem (FS) mode, FS mode being the recommended option and therefore will have a subsequent guide to boot using this mode.
+Configuration for selecting MMC device and raw/FS mode, is done with boot mode pins, refer to TRM for this setup.
+To boot from eMMC UDA in FS mode, go :ref:`here <how-to-mmcsd-boot-from-emmc-uda>`.

 Flashing an MMC device using USB-DFU
 ====================================